< < Previous . . LEGAL SERVICES . . Next > >

 Rules and CC&Rs.
 The chart should then be made part of the rules and regulations and distributed to all owners.
 When an association restates its CC&Rs, it can incorporate the chart as an exhibit.

 PROPOSAL.
-For more information or to receive a proposal for a Maintenance Chart, e-mail us.
+For more information or to receive a proposal for a maintenance chart, contact us.